albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 Better luck next time
 ```

-that rolls two dice and prints `"You won!!"` if the sum of the dice is `10` or above.
 If the sum of the rolled dice is less than `10`, then the program should print the following and try again.

 ```bash
 Not enough, please try again.
 ```

-Everytime the dice are rolled the program should print the numbers rolled.
+Every time the dice are rolled, the program should print the numbers rolled.

 ```bash
 You rolled 1 and 2
 ```

-Example
+Solution

 ```java
 package demo;